 How a bequest works

-- Designate the ADF Foundation as a full, partial, or contingent beneficiary of your retirement account (IRA, 401(k), 403(b), or pension)
+- Designate Alliance Defending Freedom as a full, partial or contingent beneficiary of your retirement account [IRA, 401(k), 403(b) or pension]

-- Name the ADF Foundation as a beneficiary of your life insurance policy
+- Name Alliance Defending Freedom as a beneficiary of your life insurance policy

 - Percentage bequest - make a gift of a percentage of your estate